Peter Spencer Family Life Foundation

 President

-Arthur M. Ayres, CPA
+Arthur M. Ayres

 Treasurer